dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 * `ext` - a format of the file i.e. jsonl or parquet

 #### Date and time placeholders
+> 💡 Keep in mind all values are lowercased.

 * Years
   * `YYYY` - 2024, 2025